dashpay/docs/docs/user/developers/integration.rst

 ^^^^^^^^^^^^^^^^^

 ChainLock status can be identified through direct connection with the Dash daemon using JSON-RPC protocol.
-The ``chainlock`` attribute of the JSON response reflects the status of the block or transaction and is included in the following
+The boolean ``chainlock`` attribute of the JSON response reflects the ChainLock status of the block or transaction and is included in the following commands:
-commands:

    - :ref:`getblock <core:api-rpc-blockchain-getblock>`
    - :ref:`getblockheaders <core:api-rpc-blockchain-getblockheader>`